 This event awards up to $1000 to assist physically disabled entrepreneurs launch or grow their businesses

-We expect to begin accepting applications for our next round of awards iN EARLY 2024.
+We expect to begin accepting applications for our next round of awards in EARLY 2025.

 Scroll down to see previous years awardees.